Robotics & Geopolitics: India-Israel Fund Fosters Tech Ties; Siemens Helps Brazil Bounce Back | Robotics

 In the same month, Accenture, the Israeli consulate to South India, and NASSCOM, the largest technology association in India, partnered to bring together Israeli and Indian startups — including in AI and automation.

 The strengthening technology relationship demonstrated by the India-Israel fund and these other deals is an example of how foreign policy can influence robotics businesses.
-By strengthening with India, Israeli robotics and AI firms have a brand-new market to access.
+By strengthening ties with India, Israeli robotics and AI firms have a brand-new market to access.
 Nations looking to give their automation sector an edge should take a page of out of Israel’s playbook.

 Editor’s Note: Abishur Prakash will be speaking about the political and economic considerations of implementing automation at the Chief Robotics Officer (CRO) Summit at RoboBusiness 2018 next month in Santa Clara, Calif.
 Register now to attend!